How do I tie my belt?

 - Students wear a full Gi to Karate classes, unless directed otherwise.
 The pants should be hemmed right above the ankle, not rolled up.
 The jacket sleeves should be hemmed right below the elbow, not rolled up.
 Your Gi should be clean and pressed with creases in the front of the pants.

-- Females wear a sports bra underneath the Gi jacket.
+- Females wear a sports bra or tank top underneath the Gi jacket.
 There should be no visible t-shirt under the Gi.
 Males will wear nothing underneath the Gi jacket.

 - Your belt should be tied correctly with the ends even.
 Learn to tie your belt quickly, as it is a requirement to advance in rank.